 Group B streptococcus (often called group B strep or GBS) is a type of bacteria found in the vagina (birth canal) and/or lower intestine of about 10–30 percent of women.
-It is not a sexually transmitted disease and most women carrying the bacteria show no signs or symptoms.
+It's not a sexually transmitted disease, and is considered harmless in women with no signs or symptoms.
 While a pregnant woman with GBS seldom feels sick, she can pass the bacteria to her baby during birth, causing a life-threatening infection in her newborn.
 GBS affects about 1 in every 2,000 babies born in the U.S., but not every baby who is born to a GBS-positive mother becomes infected.

 Prevention at birth

 Prevention of GBS infection in the newborn relies on screening of the mother during pregnancy and administration of antibiotics during labor.

 Screening: The Centers for Disease Control and Prevention (CDC) recommends that all pregnant women without a medical history of GBS be screened late in pregnancy, when they are approximately 35 to 37 weeks along.
 Screening doesn’t occur sooner because a woman’s GBS status can change.
 Plus, there is a greater risk for “missed” cases when the screening is done too long before labor begins.
 The screening process is simple—a cotton swab is used to collect a sample from the vagina and rectum and then sent to a lab for testing.
 If you test positive, remind your health care team during labor.

 Antibiotics: Pregnant women, who meet any of the following criteria, should receive intravenous (IV) antibiotics during labor (ideally for at least four hours) to protect their newborns from infection.

 - Test positive for GBS during routine screening.

 - Have group B detected in their urine during the current pregnancy.

 - Have given birth to a baby with group B strep infection in the past.